This document will guide you through rugged Android device management in TestDrive.

 QR code enrollment is the simplest method to get an out of box device enrolled and is recommended for your demo.
 It's a universally supported Android enrollment method on Android 7.0+ devices.

-QR code enrollment beings on the very first screen of a factory reset device.
+QR code enrollment begins on the very first screen of a factory reset device.
 Follow these steps:

 - Factory reset device.